nillkitty/SKX/README.md

 * A spell may have a prerequisite of having an inventory item of a specific type from a specific room
 * A spell may have a prerequisite of a previous spell being invoked (so that several triggers can be required for a specific action)
-* A spell is either invoked TriggeroneDescription)
 * When a spell is invoked it is added to Dainventory" so it can be referenced/checked in the future
-* A spell can have one of several acImmediate | The spell executes as soon as pree
+* A spell can have one of several triggers and action types:

 ### **Triggers**
 | Trigger | Description
 |--|--|